 Self-Doubt & The Big Question Mark

 Where does self-doubt come from?
-For most people, it is a response to childhood or adolescent experiences of not being smart enough, attractive enough, popular enough or having important people in their life constantly telling them they are not good enough, or worse yet, they are losers and will never succeed.
-If we hear any message long enough at a time in life when we are susceptible to be influenced, we will believe it.
-Youth and adolescents are typically very susceptible to other’s opinion of them, especially parents, teachers and coaches, or anyone they seek approval and support from.
+For most people, it is a response to childhood or adolescent experiences of not being smart enough, attractive enough, popular enough, or having important people in their lives constantly telling them they are not good enough, or worse yet, they are losers and will never succeed.
+If we hear any message long enough at a time in life when we are susceptible to being influenced, we will believe it.
+Youth and adolescents are typically very susceptible to other’s opinions of them, especially parents, teachers, coaches, or anyone they seek approval and support from.

 I was doing some traveling in an old, beat-up van up and down the East Coast of the USA.
-I had landed in Charlottesville, Virginia and found I enjoyed strolling around the University of Virginia campus.
-One day I saw a large sign promoting former White House Press Secretary Dee Dee Myers, who was the first woman and second youngest person to ever hold that position, speaking about her new book.
+I had landed in Charlottesville, Virginia, and I enjoyed strolling around the University of Virginia campus.
+One day, I saw a large sign promoting former White House Press Secretary Dee Dee Myers, who was the first woman and second youngest person ever to hold that position, speaking about her new book.
 I chose to see what she had to say.
-The book was titled, Why Women Should Rule the World.
+The book was titled Why Women Should Rule the World.
 I was skeptical and curious.

-She presented her book as a tongue-in-cheek way of bringing attention to the fact that companies, corporations and government benefit from having women seated at the table making decisions along with men.
-She had invested several years traveling around the country interviewing women successful in business, government and corporations.
-She wanted to find out what made them “different” from other talented, experienced and hard-working women who did not reach the same level of success.
+She presented her book tongue-in-cheek to bring attention to the fact that companies, corporations, and governments benefit from having women seated at the table to make decisions along with men.
+She had spent several years traveling around the country interviewing women successful in business, government, and corporations.
+She wanted to find out what made them “different” from other talented, experienced, and hard-working women who did not reach the same level of success.

-After the presentation, during the Q&A period, a young women who identified as a grad-student asked her specifically what she learned from interviewing all those women?
+After the presentation, during the Q&A period, a young woman who identified as a grad student asked her specifically what she had learned from interviewing all those women.

 Here is a paraphrased version of the answer that Dee Dee Myers shared.